 Video: How to Siphon Your Fish Tank

-If you’ve read our step by step guide to using a gravel vacuum, but still aren’t 100 percent clear on the details, this video will show you exactly what to do.
+If you’ve read our step by step guide, but still aren’t 100 percent clear on the details, this video will show you exactly what to do.

 So now you know how to use a gravel vacuum.
 Simple, effective, and hopefully you can now see the benefits and just how easy it is to work into your fish tank maintenance routines.

-Siphoning your gravel regularly keeps your fish’s environment clean, their water parameters more stable, and the whole ecosystem of your aquarium healthier.
+Siphoning regularly keeps your fish’s environment clean, their water parameters more stable, and the whole ecosystem of your aquarium healthier.

 Another bonus not to be overlooked, is it also extends the time between you having to do deep cleans, by preventing the build-up of uneaten food and fish waste that gets buried at the bottom of your tank.